 Lost from not having fully processed the deeply repressed fear I'd stuffed so I could be strong and make important decisions.

 Sad that my girls aren't around any more.

 Hopeful for this next chapter of my life.

-Excited to have dedicated office space again instead of a laundry room or corner of our bedroom.
+Excited to have dedicated office space in our home again instead of a laundry room or corner of our bedroom.

 Ashamed that I can't get my head back on straight.

-Happy that I can feel all this as 10 years ago I would have been stuck in my head and gone to old patterns of over-doing, comparing, and rationalizing to avoid feeling uncomfortable.
+Happy that I can feel all this as 5-10 years ago I would have been stuck in my head and gone to old patterns of over-doing, self-criticizing, and rationalizing to avoid feeling uncomfortable.

 In my day to day life I find I go back and forth between 3 general minsets: autopilot/thinking/doing, triggered/reactive/blaming, or feeling/grounded/present.

 In fact, I need all 3 mindsets as they all serve a purpose and meet needs; the challenge is being in choice, instead of stuck, compulsive, at the mercy of them.

 Using the 5 Steps To Connect Framework gives me the best shot I know of to connect with my myself so I can connect with others in my life.